hooiswho/hooiswho/README.md

-- 👋 Hi, I’m @hooiswho, a system administrator.
+- 👋 Hi, I’m @hooiswho, a cloud engineer.
-- 👀 I’m interested in learning all about DevOps.
+- 👀 I’m interested in learning all about cloud.
-- 🌱 I’m currently learning Git, Docker, Kubernetes, and Ansible
+- 🌱 I’m currently learning Git, Docker, Kubernetes, AWS, and Azure

 Let me know if there are still other things I need to learn to pursue a career in DevOps.

 <!---